 A common assumption in the field of bilingual acquisition is that while bilinguals might have separate language representations, the languages can also influence one another.
 Previous studies on object (clitic) omission consider a combination of null argument and non-null argument languages, and results vary.
 The debate concerns whether or not cross-linguistic effects exist in this domain.
 This paper reports data from bilingual French-English children on an elicited production task.
 The goal of the paper is to determine if we can observe a bilingual effect in the domain of object clitic omission which cannot be attributed to cross-linguistic influence.
 We conclude that such effects exist and we propose to attribute them to the retention of a default null object representation.

-This list is based on CrossRef data as of 30 march 2021.
+This list is based on CrossRef data as of 22 january 2024.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.